Jackson-Wozniak/Stock-Market-Simulation/README.md

 <br/>
 <!-- -------------------------------------------------------------------------------------------------------------------------------------------- -->

-## :pencil: Features <a name="Features"></a>
+## :pencil: Features & Overview <a name="Features"></a>

-* User accounts can be used to view current stock prices and trade stocks
-* Individual stock information can be viewed in JSON format
-* Stock Prices change dynamically on a time interval.
-Price changes are largely random but are affected by certain stock attributes, such as market cap and optimism
+A server side implementation for a stock market and stock trading simulator.
+Users can create accounts and trade stocks using paper money with the goal of increasing their profits and outperforming other accounts, while keeping track of market activity to best plan for price trajectories

+All stock prices, news, earnings etc. are completely simulated and are not reflective of real world market activity.

-* Default stocks are based on real world companies, however their prices do not reflect real world data
+Default stock data, such as the name, ticker symbol, market cap and sector are based on real world companies

 <br/>
 <!-- -------------------------------------------------------------------------------------------------------------------------------------------- -->